HelmiTounssi/dbt-airflow-snowflake/README.md

 ## Airflow Integration

 The dbt jobs in this project are orchestrated using Apache Airflow.
 A sample DAG (`dbt_dag.py`) is provided in the `dags/` directory to demonstrate this integration.
+For detailed instructions on setting up Airflow locally without admin access, please refer to [AIRFLOW_SETUP.md](AIRFLOW_SETUP.md).

 ### Airflow Setup